attayeb/corona_simulation/README.md

 Attayeb Mohsen and Ahmed Alarabi
 ---

-This repository is the companion for the paper submitted to F1000Research
+This repository is the companion for the paper submitted to F1000Research ((https://doi.org/10.12688/f1000research.24156.1) [under peer review])

 Repository files
 ================